 Bandwidth is the maximum amount of data that can be transferred over a network or internet connection in a given amount of time.
 The Bandwidth Speed Widget runs an HTTPS speed test from the user’s device to your data center location and provides a general indication of the link quality.

-This test gives a general indication of the link quality, hinting to the availability of a fiber connection, ADSL or other.
+This test provides a general indication of the link quality, which gives a hint as to the availability of a fiber connection, ADSL or other.
 It also gives an estimate to the upper limit of the connection speed available between the user’s location and your infrastructure.

 Data we collect and share

 |The best region is the elected speed testing data center selected to conduct the test.
 It is selected based on the latency of the DNS request and the geoIP of the client versus the available data centers.

 |Shows the uplink speed of the connection.
 The speed at which an HTTP connection can send data from the client to the server.
 Higher values usually means better network conditions.

 |Shows the downlink speed of the connection.
 The speed at which an HTTP connection can send data from the server to the client.
 Higher values usually means better network conditions.

 |Calculated by conducting a quick succession of short ping tests, checking the delay variation in the replies arrival time.
 Lower values usually means better network conditions.